 After all, you don't have to worry (so much) at this age about them toppling out of the top bunk and harming themselves.

-But if a new combo desk/bed isn't in your family financial plan this year, simply make sure a flat surface is accessible and pack it with the essentials: a mug filled with pens and pencils, scissors, a ruler, tape, markers, an eraser, and anything else your kid uses frequently.
+But if a new combo desk/bed isn't in your family financial plan this year, make sure a flat surface is accessible and pack it with the essentials: a mug filled with pens and pencils, scissors, a ruler, tape, markers, an eraser, and anything else your kid uses frequently.

 Collected collections will make everyone look good, and gradeschoolers are no exception.
 This is the age when collections begin.

-Also, at this age is when you can begin both encouraging and corralling your kid's collecting tendencies by creating space and a place in which to house the elementary treasures of life.
+Also, you can start encouraging and corralling your kid's collecting tendencies at this age by creating space and a place to house the elementary treasures of life.

 Start with the obvious: Drawers and shelves.
 They'll turn into dumping grounds unless you divide and conquer the stuff collecting inside.